When the stock market hiccups, as it is known to do from time to time, you may have one of several common reactions.

 Using mutual funds, I don’t have to bother with a settlement fund, and there’s no downtime where my money is not invested.
 I simply exchange from one mutual fund to another, and the swap takes place at the end of the trading day.

-In this case, my very recent $10,000 investment in Vanguard’s Total Market Stock Index (VTSAX) had lost a few hundred dollars in the first three trading days since I purchased the lot on February 2nd, and well into the fourth trading day, it was on track to lose a few hundred dollars more.
+In this case, my $10,000 investment in Vanguard’s Total Market Stock Index (VTSAX) had lost a few hundred dollars in the first three trading days since I purchased the lot on February 2nd, and well into the fourth trading day, it was on track to lose a few hundred dollars more.

 Taking advantage of this situation feels like being allowed to bet on the winner of a football game late in the fourth quarter when the home team’s up by three touchdowns.
 As long as the trade is entered before the market closes, the transaction will go through based on the closing price.